 - Maximum output power is limited by the device internal current limit.
-This is the peak output power which could become the continuous output power, provided adequate heat sinking is used. - Data assumes adequate heat sinking to keep the junction temperature at or below 100 °C and worst case $R{\rm DS(ON)}$ at $T{\rm r}$ = 100 °C. - The use of P and G packages are recommended for device dissipation equal to or less than 1.5 W only due to package thermal limitation.
-For device dissipation above 1.5 W, use S and R packages.
+This is the peak output power which could become the continuous output power, provided adequate heat sinking is used. - Data assumes adequate heat sinking to keep the junction temperature at or below 100 °C and worst case $R{DS(ON)}$ at $T{,}$ = 100 °C. - The use of P and G packages are recommended for device dissipation equal to or less than 1.5 W only due to package thermal limitation.
+For device dissipation above 1.5 W, use R package.